Geodan/pg2b3dm/getting_started.md

 ## Introduction

 In this document we run pg2b3dm on a sample dataset, a shapefile from Delaware containing building footprints with a height attribute.
-The generated 3D tiles are visualized in a MapBox viewer.
+The generated 3D tiles are visualized in a Cesium and MapBox viewer.

-Note: Colors and styling has changed in pg2b3dm release 0.10, here a description of release pg2b3dm 0.10 is given.

 ## Download data